jackyzha0/jackyzha0.github.io/content/thoughts/DNS.md

 5. CNAME (canonical name)
 	1. name: alias
 	2. value: canonical name (e.g. foo.com)
+6. TXT (just plain text)
+	1. name: domain
+	2. value: plain text in the format of `attribute=value`.
+The TXT record was originally intended as a place for human-readable notes but now often used for domain ownership verification (see: dnslink and [[thoughts/Bluesky]])

 Inserting records into DNS
 1. Register name with a registrar